cailleanC1C/C1C-Recruitment/docs/ops/CommandMatrix.md

 Legend: ✅ = active command · 🧩 = shared CoreOps surface (available across tiers)

 Each entry supplies the one-line copy that powers the refreshed help index.
-Use these short descriptions in `!help` and tier-specific listings; detailed blurbs live in [`commands.md`](commands.md).
+Use these short descriptions in the four-embed `@Bot help` layout; detailed blurbs live in [`commands.md`](commands.md).

 ## Admin — CoreOps & refresh controls